microsoft/azure-pipelines-task-lib/node/docs/azure-pipelines-task-lib.md

 dest | string | destination path
 options | string | string \-r, \-f or \-rf for recursive and force continueOnError | boolean | optional. whether to continue on error retryCount | number | optional.
-Retry count to copy the file
+Retry count to copy the file.
+It might help to resolve intermittent issues e.g. with UNC target paths on a remote host.

 <br/>
 <div id="taskmv">